krishna2/krishna2.github.io/if.md

 ### 5. Okay this is interesting enough that I want to learn more and rather from qualified people, can you give me pointers?

 I am glad you asked.
-In fact, I would anyone who reads this drops this at this point and reads throught the following wonderful life-changing illuminating books.
+In fact, I would hope anyone who reads this drops this at this point and reads through the following wonderful life-changing illuminating books.

 If you want to read only one book: